Majdi-Aref/mildew-detector/README.md

 ## 3. 3.
 Third hypothesis and how to validate it

 - Hypothesis
-  - Manual inspections of cherry leaves are prone to human errorrs, such as overlooking infected cherry leaves, which can be reduced.
+  - Manual inspections of cherry leaves are prone to human errors, such as overlooking infected cherry leaves, which can be reduced.
 - Validation
   - This image analysis program is less prone to these errors; therefore it can provide more accurate results.